 In video game cross stitch in particular, the sprite is likely to come with a big black border.
 Now, whilst this is fine, and can be used as a feature, like most of my own work, the black line can detract from the sprite itself.
 Instead a very dark version of the color next to it can make a nice contrast to the sprite and make it pop more.

-Every good cross stitcher knows that you need to ensure the top stitch is always the same direction, so that the off stitch doesn’t stand out.
+Every good cross stitcher knows that you need to ensure the top stitch is always the same direction so that the top stitch doesn’t stand out.
 Well, what if you WANT something to stand out?
-Now there are two ways to acheive this.
+Now there are two ways to achieve this.
 The first is which orientation you want the top stitch; if you have something of interest in one corner then you want to have the top stitch oriented to point towards it (your eye naturally follows the top stitch).

 The second way to utilize this is to change the orientation of the item of interest, and thus bring your eyes to it.